 The classifier might look for other signals as well:

 For example, the classifier module can add a point to a page’s quality score for every detected “good” aspect of the page (e.g., a working link, a verifiable fact) and/or subtract a point for every detected “bad” aspect of the page (e.g., broken link, misspelled word).
 Other types of scoring can be used.

-Quality scoring to determine compensation to a publisher might be used in areas other than web pages as well, and the patent describes how this approach might work with print advertisements in a magazine, or with television programs, radio programs, movies, or other forms of media.
+Quality scoring to determine compensation to a publisher might be used in areas other than web pages.
+The patent describes how this approach might work with print advertisements in a magazine, or with television programs, radio programs, movies, or other forms of media.
 For instance, the higher the quality of the television program playing when a commercial is shown, the more the broadcasters of the TV show would be paid.

-The approach described in this patent seems aimed at increasing the quality of pages found on the Web that use Google’s advertisements, by providing an incentive to increase the quality of the content found on those pages.
-The Panda upgrade from Google may impact many pages that attempt to entice visitors based upon the topics that they focus upon to visit those pages and click upon advertisements found there.
+The approach described in this patent seems to increase the quality of pages found on the Web that use Google’s advertisements, by providing an incentive to increase the quality of the content found on those pages.
+The Panda upgrade from Google may impact many pages that attempt to entice visitors based on the topics they focus upon to visit those pages and click upon advertisements found there.

 If you are a website publisher participating in Google’s Adsense program, and you were told that you could earn more money from your Google ads if your pages had higher quality scores, would you work to improve the quality of the content of your pages?
 I suspect that some site owners would, while others would just work to create more pages if it were easier and less costly to do so.

-We don’t know if Google will introduce this approach anytime in the future, but I thought that it was interesting based upon the quality criteria that are included in its description.
+We don’t know if Google will introduce this approach anytime in the future.
+Still, I thought that it was interesting based on the quality criteria included in its description.

 Many of the signals of quality that the patent filing includes within its description may be similar to quality signals that Google’s Panda update may be considering.